Bristol Britannia: Redefinition and prototypes

 During April 1950, the airliner's name, Britannia, was selected.
-The designation Britannia 101 was applied to first pair of prototypes, which were powered by the early Proteus 625, the successor to the 600 series engine that had already completed type trials.
+The name Britannia 101 was applied to first pair of prototypes, which were powered by the early Proteus 625, the successor to the 600 series engine that had already completed type trials.
 The first prototype, registered G-ALBO, with Bristol Chief Test Pilot A.J.
 "Bill" Pegg at the controls, first flew on 16 August 1952 at Filton Aerodrome.
 During the maiden flight, the over-sensitive flying controls led to wild pitching before Pegg restored control.
 During the landing approach, smoke filled the cockpit and the main undercarriage bogie temporarily stuck, only fully deploying seconds before landing.
 The snags were resolved and by September, the prototype was cleared to perform at the 1952 SBAC Display at Farnborough where spectators commented on the "quietness" of the giant airliner.
 In November 1952, Popular Science reported that by 1954 BOAC would have 25 of these aircraft on routes such as London-to-Tokyo over the Arctic and North Pole.